chaoss/wg-evolution/metrics/Code_Changes_Lines.md

 ### Parameters
 Mandatory:
 * Period of time.
 Start and finish date of the period.
 Default: forever.

-    Period during which changes are considered.
+    Period during which changes are considered.<br>

 * Criteria for source code.
 Algorithm.
 Default: all files are source code.

-    If we are focused on source code, we need a criteria for deciding whether a file is a part of the source code or not.
+    If we are focused on source code, we need a criteria for deciding whether a file is a part of the source code or not.<br>

 Optional:
 * Type of source code change.